 Highly Modified – $10,000 to $50,000

 The highly modified category has a very broad price range because this category of 240Z is very broad and diverse.
 The strongest price determining factor for cars in this category is how tastefully the car has been built.
 Of course, this comes down to preference – a Z with fender mirrors, flares, a big spoiler and RS-Wantanabe wheels may not look great to you, but to the right buyer it could look better than the original “all-stock” look or any other kind of modified 240Z.
 These cars are often priced towards the upper end of this price range because the seller will have put a lot of money and time into their build and is willing to wait for the right buyer who appreciates their taste.

 As discussed before, there are certainly exceptions to these guidelines.
 A few more things to consider:

 - Some rarer 240Z color combinations can increase the relative value of the car.
 For example, a 113 green metallic exterior with the brown interior is far rarer than other combinations and a car with this combination may be more valuable than more common variants.

 - The 5-speed manual transmission (FS5C71A) was a rare option only offered in the Japanese, Australian, and European markets.
-Naturally, 240Zs that had this option from the factory are sought after a bit more because of this.
-Even in American Zs (none of which came from the factory with a 5-speed) a retrofitted FS5C71A gearbox can increase value to the right buyer.
+Naturally, 240Zs that had this option from the factory are sought after a bit more because of this — this caveat obviously applies more to non-US markets but it is an important distinction there.

 - Due to the extreme demand of the 240Z in America when the car came out, dealers often added a few bells and whistles to increase their margins such as air conditioning.
 Dealer-installed AC is actually quite rare and can increase the price.

 - Much more!
 This is meant to be a base guideline to assist you in pricing out a 240Z.